retrocomputacion/retrobbs/readme.md

 From v0.60 additional TML scripts can be placed in the `[bbsfiles]` directory:

  - `newsession.tml` will run for every new connection right before the main menu is displayed, regardless if the intro sequence has been skipped.
-Usefull if you want to trigger certain actions at login time, such as display news, or the oneliner plugin.
+Useful if you want to trigger certain actions at login time, such as display news, or the oneliner plugin.
  - `logoff.tml` will run when the client closes the connection the proper way, can be used to display connection statistics or display a goodbye image/text.

 ---